Tesla CEO Elon Musk loses bid to get $56 billion pay package reinstated

 Despite the setback, Musk has seen his net worth jump considerably in recent weeks.
 Excluding all of the options wrapped up in the pay package, Musk is more than $43 billion richer since Donald Trump's election victory last month.
 Tesla shares have soared 42% in the four weeks since the election on optimism that Musk's coziness with the incoming president will lead to policies favorable to his companies.

-His Tesla stock is worth close to $150 billion based on Monday's closing price.
-That alone, not including his SpaceX holdings, would put him among the world's wealthiest people.
+The Tesla stock Musk still holds is worth close to $150 billion based on Monday's closing price.
+That alone, not including his SpaceX stake, would put him among the world's wealthiest people.

 This is breaking news.
 Please refresh for updates.